 1. The honeymoon phase ends for everyone.

-The honeymoon phase – the stage of our relationships where we’re falling in love, having sex effortlessly and easily, moving about our days with stars in our eyes and a dizzying, anticipatory delight in receiving texts and glimpses of that person – is intoxicating.
+The honeymoon phase is intoxicating.
+It is the stage of our relationships where we’re falling in love.
+Having sex effortlessly and easily.
+Moving about our days with stars in our eyes and a dizzying, anticipatory delight in receiving texts and glimpses of that person.
 Who doesn’t love this stage?
 It’s heady, it’s enlivening, it’s fun!
 Also, it’s not permanent.
 When we’re in the honeymoon stage, a cocktail of hormones floods our brain – norepinephrine, dopamine, and serotonin.
 These hormones contribute to the intoxicated, obsessive quality of the honeymoon stage.
 By design, these hormones ebb over time.
 And that’s okay, that’s normal.
-Contrary to the end of the honeymoon period being a “bad thing” in your relationship, it simply means that the next stage is beginning: the individuation stage.
+It simply means that the next stage is beginning: the individuation stage.
+Not that the end of the honeymoon period being a “bad thing” in your relationship.

 2. Long-term romantic relationships are one of the ultimate mirrors of “your stuff.”

 Per the above point, when the honeymoon period ends, something known as the individuation stage begins.
-The individuation stage is characterized by less projection and a more realistic viewing of our partner coupled with reconciling the reality of our differences and trying to learn how to manage these differences in the context of togetherness.
+The individuation stage is characterized by less projection and a more realistic viewing of our partner.
+This is coupled with reconciling the reality of our differences.
+And trying to learn how to manage these differences in the context of togetherness.
 The individuation stage is also when “your stuff” will come up.
 Why?
-Because romantic relationships mimic the attachment intensity that we had with our early caregivers and all of our stories, beliefs, wounds, judgments, and patterns (be they “positive” or “negative”) will get triggered by your partner and brought up for you to look at when we enter the individuation stage of our relationships.
+Because romantic relationships mimic the attachment intensity that we had with our early caregivers.
+All of our stories, beliefs, wounds, judgments, and patterns (be they “positive” or “negative”) will get triggered by your partner and brought up for you to look at when we enter the individuation stage of our relationships.

 3. You can work on “your stuff” in this relationship, or you can work on it in another relationship, but you will have to work on it.

 It’s easy to imagine and assume that if you’re struggling in your relationship things would simply be easier in another relationship.
-And maybe, to some extent, that’s accurate (more on that point later).
-But what’s also true is that you will inevitably have to work on “your stuff” – for example, your need to control and dictate, your codependency, your avoidant attachment style, your introjects about what your partner “should” do for you, etc. – at some point, if you want to maintain a healthy, long-term relationship.
-So you can either work on “your stuff” in the relationship you’re in, or you can work on it with someone else, but you will have to work on it if you want a healthy, long-term relationship.
+And maybe, to some extent, that’s accurate.
+(More on that point later.)
+But what’s also true is that you will inevitably have to work on “your stuff”.
+For example, your need to control and dictate, your codependency, your avoidant attachment style.
+Your introjects about what your partner “should” do for you, etc. At some point, you want to maintain a healthy, long-term relationship.
+So you can either work on “your stuff” in the relationship you’re in.
+Or you can work on it with someone else.
+But you will have to work on it if you want a healthy, long-term relationship.
 Setting healthy boundaries and learning how to navigate tough conversations is a great way to do this.
-If you want to learn more about how to do this, please consider seeking additional support and exploring my signature online course, Hard Families, Good Boundaries.

 4. A willingness to work on “stuff” together and individually is, perhaps, one of the most important qualities you can look for in another person.

 When I challenge my clients to make a list of the top ten qualities they want in a partner and this quality gets left off the list, I strongly urge them to include it and to include it at the top of the list.
 Because, in my experience personally and professionally, relationships take WORK.
-And someone who’s willing to work on the relationship and on themselves and not give up when times get hard (as they inevitably will!), is someone who has the potential to make a good, long-term partner.
-So I encourage clients to look for someone with a growth mindset and who is willing to grow in the context of the relationship.
+And someone who’s willing to work on the relationship and on themselves.
+And not give up when times get hard (as they inevitably will!).
+This is someone who has the potential to make a good, long-term partner.
+So I encourage clients to look for someone with a growth mindset.
+Someone who is willing to grow in the context of the relationship.

 5. Sex and romance take effort and intentionality.